Early Europeans may have eaten their enemies’ brains, archaeologists say

 He cautioned, however, against reaching definitive conclusions that this is an example of cannibalism.

-“There are alternative answers to this question of what happened back then,” he said, explaining that we don’t know enough about Magdalenian culture to say that they were cannibals.
+“There are alternative answers to this question of what happened back then,” he said, explaining that we don’t know enough about the Magdalenian inhabitants of this particular cave to say that they were cannibals.

 “Who knows what these people were doing?
 Did they believe it was respectful to smash up the skulls of the dead or deflesh them?” said Schutt.
 “There are cultures where bodies are defleshed as part of funerary rites.”